Davisonyeas/mask_detection/README.md

 - The faces in the frame (bounding boxes) showing whether face mask is worn or not.

-**For each face:**

-- Unique Tracking ID (when processing a video file, the same ID on each frame belongs to the same person)

-- The most similar reference face ID

-- Degree of similarity to the reference face

-- Up to 5 facial landmark points

-- The system is able to to write the processed video to a video file.
 ## Used By

 This project is used by the following: